 Updated July 2022 There are six key components to securing Kafka.
 These best practices will help you optimize Kafka and protect your data from avoidable exposure. #1 Encryption By default, data is plaintext in Kafka, which leaves it vulnerable to a man-in-the-middle attack as data is routed over your network.
 Transport layer security (TLS) and/or … Continue reading Kafka Optimization: Kafka Security Checklist

-Updated July 2022 Apache Kafka is a distributed system, running in a cluster with each of the nodes referred to as brokers.
+Updated February 2023 Apache Kafka is a distributed system, running in a cluster with each of the nodes referred to as brokers.
 Kafka topics are partitioned and replicated across the brokers throughout the entirety of the implementation.
 Why are Partitions Important?
-These partitions allow users to parallelize topics, meaning data for any topic can be … Continue reading Kafka Optimization — How many partitions are needed?
+Partitions allow users to parallelize topics, meaning data for any topic can be divided … Continue reading Kafka Optimization — How many partitions are needed?

 In this post, we will define what Kafka topics are and explain how to create them.

 Kafka vs. RabbitMQ: How to choose an open source message broker